openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public static const GET_BUNDLE_INFO_WITH_ABILITY: Int32 = 0x00000004
 ```

-**Description:** Must be specified together with `GET_BUNDLE_INFO_WITH_HAP_MODULE` to include ability information in the retrieved HAP module information, but excludes metadata within the ability information.
+**Description:** Must be specified together with `GET_BUNDLE_INFO_WITH_HAP_MODULE` to include ability information in the retrieved HAP module information, excluding metadata in the ability information.

 **Type:** Int32